|

 4. plateau

-a relatively flat highland
+a relatively flat raised area of land

 5. regime

-the organization that is the governing authority of a political unit
+the governing authority of a political unit

 6. endemic